thm-unix/OC-A317-51G-78XF/README.md

 ## HDMI fix
 Note.
-When you apply this changes to config.plist, only HDMI will work (eDP not works with following changes!).
+When you apply this changes to config.plist, only HDMI will work (eDP does not work with following changes!).

 Remove all properties from config.plist -> DeviceProperties -> Add -> PciRoot(0x0)/Pci(0x2,0x0)
 and add the following in order to enable HDMI: